parsa-epfl/qflex/pages/download.md

       && mv makefile.defs.2 makefile.defs
 ```

 - Now that we have everything set, we can build QFlex.
-Please note that you have to build each simulator separately:

-  **Note:** For now, only the ARM simulator is supported.
+  **Note:** For now, only the 64-bit ARM trace-based simulator is supported.
+The simulator features a two-level cache hierarchy, with a private per-core first-level and a shared second-level.

 ```bash
 $ make "QEMUCMP.L2Shared.Trace-arm"